Blog Archives

 The Year-god’s Daughter as required reading

-The Priest King
+The Priest King: Shutterstock

 An author, once she or he publishes that debut novel, imagines, expects, and hopes for many things.
 I am no different.
 Something I never anticipated, however, was becoming a college assignment.